Relay

 Why Delivery Tracking Matters for Nigerian SMEs

 Lost packages and missed delivery windows cost real money.
-A merchant in Surulere once told me she lost ₦85,000 in one month because riders couldn’t confirm drop-offs and customers claimed they never received items.
+A merchant in Surulere once lost significant revenue in one month because riders couldn't confirm drop-offs and customers claimed they never received items.
 With proper tracking, you reduce disputes, improve customer trust, and avoid refunds.
-In Nigeria’s cash-on-delivery-heavy market, proof of delivery is your only shield against chargebacks.
+In Nigeria's cash-on-delivery-heavy market, proof of delivery is your only shield against chargebacks.
+Even a simple system — like noting the rider's phone number and sending a WhatsApp message — can cut losses significantly.

 Tracking Your Own Riders with WhatsApp and Spreadsheets

 Most small businesses start by sending riders with a phone number and a prayer.
-A better method is a simple WhatsApp workflow: when a rider leaves, send the customer a message with the rider’s name and vehicle plate.
+A better method is a simple WhatsApp workflow: when a rider leaves, send the customer a message with the rider's name and vehicle plate.
 Ask the rider to send a photo when they deliver.
 Log every order in a spreadsheet — order ID, customer name, address, rider, time dispatched, time delivered, and status.
-We’ve created a free Excel tracking template you can download (see section below).
+A structured tracking template can be set up in Google Sheets or Excel.
 This works for up to 5–10 orders a day, but manual entry becomes a nightmare beyond that.

 Using Third-Party Couriers Like GIG and DHL for Tracking